-- a.
-Land uses are restricted in native habitat that is permanently preserved on upland portions of a site (see columns II and III of Table 33-1052 and section 33-1054). - b.
-Land uses are restricted in native habitat that is restored and then permanently preserved on upland portions of a site (see columns II and III of Table 33-1052 and section 33-1055). - c.
-Existing farmland that is identified on Map 21 of the Lee Plan and is limited in the future to agricultural uses (see columns IV and V of Table 33-1052 and section 33-1056).
+- (2) Maximum densities may increase in accordance with Table 33-1052 as higher percentages of upland portions of a site are permanently committed in one of the following ways: - a.
+Land uses are restricted in native habitat that is permanently preserved on upland portions of a site. - b.
+Land uses are restricted in native habitat that is restored and then permanently preserved on upland portions of a site . - c.
+Existing farmland that is identified on Map 21 of the Lee Plan and is limited in the future to agricultural uses.